ralphjsmit/tall-install/README.md

 👉 **[Check out a demo-project file's structure](https://github.com/ralphjsmit/tall-install-demo)**

 👉 **[Check out a demo-project with an automatically generated Domain-Driven file structure](https://github.com/ralphjsmit/tall-install-ddd-demo)**

+## Features

+1. It runs the regular installation process for your favourite TALl-tools, so that you don't have to 🚀
+2. Install Pest instead of PHPUnit ⚙️
+3. Configure a Domain-Driven file structure (DDD)✨
+4. Install Browsersync for Valet users ⚡️

 ### What does it install?